New study notes that it’s a driverless future, not a people-less future

 It’s also worth considering now, as these technologies and services are expanding globally, how to fund accessible services.
 For example, the study notes that in New York City, there is a 30-cent fee per taxi ride that supports the city’s expansion of wheelchair-accessible transportation options.
 Ridesourcing services like Lyft and Uber do not pay that fee.

 There are, of course, potential drawbacks to having fleets of AVs wandering city streets, and the study is aware of these problems.
 Mass adoption of AVs could encourage sprawl and increase the number of miles cars travel, and the system could develop in a way that leaves behind anyone without a cell phone and a checking account.
-AVs could also decrease public transit revenues, which would make public transportation an even less attractive option than it is now in most cities.
+AVs also could decrease public transit revenues, which would make public transportation an even less attractive option than it is now in most cities.

 The study basically lays out two futures: the bad one where nobody plans and traffic congestion becomes unbearable and social inequalities get worse through lack of mobility, or the good one where cities plan for more than the immediate future to encourage mixed-use neighborhoods and towns with better transit options for everyone and fewer parking lots.
 Let’s stay optimistic out there.Featured Image: Arcadis